Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: Robust Linear PID Control

-In order to reduce the design complexity of the linear PID controller and, correspondingly, limit the tuning degrees-of-freedom to only the overall control gain and integration time constant, a stable pole-zero cancelation is first performed.
+In order to reduce the design complexity of a linear PID controller and, correspondingly, to limit the degrees-of-freedoms during the parameters tuning, a stable pole-zero cancelation is first performed.
+Then, the tuning parameters reduce to only one overall control gain and one integration time constant.
 To this end, applying the underlying PD controller

-with the proportional gain $\gamma$ and derivative time constant $\tau$, the pole of the plant $G(s)$ at $p = -\frac{1}{\tau}$ is canceled.
-Therefore, only the $\gamma$-gain can be used for further control tuning.
-Since disturbance rejection is of our major interest, the input disturbance sensitivity function
+with the proportional gain $\gamma > 0$ and derivative time constant $\tau > 0$, the dominant pole of the plant $\bar{G}(s)$ at $p = -1/\tau$ is canceled.
+Note that the performed linear control design assumes the reduced plant model

+cf. \eqref{eq:plantfrf}, while taking into account $\mu \ll \tau$.
+Worth noting is that any small $\mu > 0$ will still create an additional yet faster pole of the linear system plant and, thus, inherently affect the resulting closed-loop dynamics.
+However, this is minor for the proposed design which is based on the sensitivity function, as becomes obvious from the developments shown below.
+Following to that, only the $\gamma$-gain is used for further PD control synthesis.